 While there are other organizations that preserve Buick documents, no group, other than the BHA, is singularly-focused on Buick and readily offers its information electronically to the world-wide Buick community.
 Through the BHA website and its extensive research Archive, Buick researchers can conduct a wide-range of research work; this is the premise upon which the BHA was founded.
 And, through partnerships with various museums throughout the United States, the BHA provides interesting displays of Buick cars and memorabilia to further acquaint the public with Buick’s rich heritage, and to promote public interest in it.

 Your can support the BHA's work and make a valuable contribution to your fellow Buick enthusiasts everywhere in a variety of ways.
 All donations are deductible to the extent permitted by law.
-Please contact our president Jeffrey R. Brashares at email@example.com or call 614-361-7299 to learn more about donating to the BHA.
+Please contact our treasurer Jeffrey R. Brashares at firstname.lastname@example.org or call 614-361-7299 to learn more about donating to the BHA.